ionathanch/scraps/README.md

 * StrictPositivity.idr: An adaptation of [this proof](http://vilhelms.github.io/posts/why-must-inductive-types-be-strictly-positive/)
   that non-strictly positive inductive types with an impredicative universe yields `Void`.
 * StrictPositivity.agda: Same thing as above but in Agda.
+* StrictPositivity.v: Same thing as above but in Rocq.
 * NestedPositivity.v: Showing that if you don't respect nested positivity, you can derive `False` using impredicative `Prop`.
 * SizedFalse.agda: A few short proofs of false using sized types.
 * CoquandGirard.agda: Abandoned attempt at mechanizing Girard's original paradox as described by Coquand.